BC12232/VEXStratmaster/README.md

 # VEXStrategyApp
 Computes the best driver-controlled move given the state of the robotics field.

-12-23-19: WORKING App, TODO check if we need intermediate tray trackers along the sides.
+12-23-19: WORKING App.
+Winner of the Judges' Award (California regional level, 2020).